Installing tinymash

 app/config/tinymash.json.example

-Do not overwrite an existing app/config/tinymash.json during upgrades or redeploys.
-That file is site-local runtime state.
+Use it as reference only; do not overwrite an existing app/config/tinymash.json during upgrades or redeploys.

 After copying new code or changing PHP-FPM pool settings, reload PHP-FPM.